soft-matter-theory-at-icmab-csic/chitin_builder/README.md

 Windows (Manual installation)

-1) Locate the VMD application with Finder:
+1) Locate the vmd folder in which the program VMD is installed.
+By default is /usr/local/lib/vmd
-A typical location is /Applications/VMD

-Right click on the VMD application to open the option and click on "Show Package Contents"

-This will open a folder with all VMD installation.

 Inside the vmd folder, locate the folder vmd/plugins/noarch/tcl/ that contains many plugins written in tcl language.
 Inside this tcl folder, create a new folder with the name chitin1.0